 Welcome to the Cherokee County School District!

-Beginning April 16, 2018, CCSD will offer online enrollment for all new students.
-Click here to learn more about the New Student Gateway.
+CCSD offers online enrollment for all new students.
+Click here to learn more about the New Student Gateway and how to register your child for school.

 School boundary maps can be viewed here, or you can call 770.479.1871 to determine your attendance area.